 This course presents comprehensive scientific principles and integration of the nursing process to treating clients of all ages with complex, high risk or unstable medical/surgical conditions.
-Conceptual critical thinking and problem-solving skills at the RN level are applied through individual and group exercises and case studies.
-Prerequisites: Completion of all Term 1 courses of the LVN to ADN program..Co-requisites: RN 241 and RN 245 2 Credit Hours
+Conceptual critical thinking and problem-solving

-RN 241 Advanced Medical Surgical /Nursing: Care of the Older Adult - Theory
+RN 241 Advanced Medical Surgical / Nursing: Care of the Older Adult - Theory

 This course is a holistic study of older adults undergoing the aging process and the nursing process as it relates to treatment of acute and long-term health disruptions.
 Critical thinking and problem solving skills are employed in group exercises and independent study within the RN scope of practice.
-Prerequisites: Completion of all Term 1 courses the LVN to ADN program.
+Prerequisites: Completion of all Term 1 courses the LVN to and program.
 Co-requisites: RN 245, successful completion of which is needed to take the RN 241 final exam and RN 231 1.5 Credit Hours